 - Blood Banking

-Senior-year students rotate through the clinical laboratories of the Ohio Valley Medical Center and East Ohio Regional Hospital during the fall term.
-After successful completion of the clinical rotation, students complete the senior level courses required for graduation and to take the national certification examination.
+Senior-year students rotate through the clinical laboratories of local hospital laboratories with whom we are affiliated.
+After successful completion of the clinical rotation, students complete the senior level courses required for graduation and to take the Board of Certification (BOC) National Certification Examination.

 The graduation rate of students entering the Program is 100%, with an attrition rate of 0%.
 For graduates who actively seek employment the placement rate is 100%.
 In addition, the majority of graduates pass the national certification examination, often scoring higher than other Universities in several content areas.